gcapes/git-course/08-hints-and-tips.md

 a step-by-step tutorial on how to remove completely files from your repository (purge the repository) using `git filter-branch`.

-I recommend that you read the whole instruction (which isn't really that long) so that you know what you're doing (at least roughly).
-Essentially it boils down to:

-"*Run `git filter-branch`, forcing (`--force`) Git to process—but not check out (`--index-filter`)—the entire history of every branch and tag (`--tag-name-filter cat -- --all`), removing the specified file (`git rm --cached --ignore-unmatch path_to_file`) and any empty commits generated as a result (`--prune-empty`).
-Note that you need to specify the path to the file you want to remove, not just its filename.*"

- The whole chain of commands is:

-	$ git filter-branch --force --index-filter 'git rm --cached --ignore-unmatch path_to_file' --prune-empty --tag-name-filter cat --
-	--all

 Removing files from the repository may be useful not only when the files contain sensitive data.
 Another case may be if you commited a large file in your local repository.
 Essentially, by deafult, there are no limitations on the